 You may qualify for automatic admission to Texas Tech University through the Top 10% Rule.
 To meet the requirements, you must graduate in the top 10% of your class at a recognized public or private high school.
 You will also need to complete one of the following:

-Recommended or Distinguished High School Program, or Distinguished Level of Achievement under the Foundation High School Program, or Complete Coursework that is "Equal in Content & Rigor" If you provide a high school transcript that does not indicate you are graduating with the Distinguished diploma, your high school counselor should submit the Diploma Verification form to our office.
+The Distinguished Level of Achievement under the Foundation High School Program, or Complete Coursework that is "Equal in Content & Rigor" If you provide a high school transcript that does not indicate you are graduating with the Distinguished diploma, your high school counselor should submit the Diploma Verification form to our office.
 Earn a score on the ACT or SAT that meets the ACT College Readiness Benchmarks.
 Your official SAT score must be at least 480 for EBRW and 530 for Math or your official ACT scores must be at least 18 English, 22 Reading, 22 Mathematics and 23 Science.

 Students not initially admitted as first-year students have the opportunity to gain admission through these alternative programs.
 Click on the links below to learn more about these programs.